ruudvish10/Next.js_Dashboard/README.md

 ## Next.js Finance Dashboard

-This is the code for the Finance Dashboard application.
+This a full-stack Finance Dashboard application built using next.js.